Lincoln Nebraska 1942 Wikimedia

 There are some fascinating historic places to visit including the Palmer-Epard Cabin, built in 1867, by George W. Palmer.

-There’s also the Freeman School which serves as a reminder of the role the old one-room schoolhouse played in the history of the prairie frontier.
+There’s also the Freeman School which reminds us of the role the old one-room schoolhouse played in the history of the prairie frontier.

 And, if you want to see what an actual homestead looks like, I recommend a visit Daniel Freeman’s homestead claim.
 Today the claim is a part of the Homestead National Monument.

-RELATED: LIST OF 128 BEST U.S. NATIONAL MONUMENTS RANKED
+LIST OF 128 BEST U.S. National Monuments Ranked

 2. Missouri National Recreational River